Most people that visit Virginia Beach stay in Virginia Beach.

 Travel back in time and feel the real vibes of 18th-century living while exploring over 300 acres of Colonial Williamsburg’s historical sites.

-You will feel like the town is stuck in time since everything there is still operating quite the same way as it was before (okay, so it is created that way but it is still worth it!).
+You will feel like the town is stuck in the 18th century because everything there still operates the same way as it did in the past (it was intended that way, but it’s still worth it!).

 Do a little shopping for Colonial-era dinnerware and jewelry, dine in 18th-century style at unique restaurants, witness horse-drawn carriage rides on the streets, or get acquainted with real tradespeople: gunsmith, cooper, weaver, etc.